INFORMSJoC/2023.0263/README.md

 - For the scalability evaluation: one file for each combination of considered number of disjoint intervals (m = 2, 3, or 4) and algorithm (exact or (g)urobi);
 - Figure 1: Boxplots of the ratios of the execution times between Gurobi and the exact algorithm for each charging requirement;
 - Figure 2: Execution times of the exact algorithm (circles, black) and Gurobi (triangles, gray) where the number of disjoint intervals is 2 (Figure 2a), 3 (Figure 2b), or 4 (Figure 2c).

+## Ongoing development

+Any future improvements to this code will be developed at the author's [Github site](https://github.com/mhhschootuiterkamp/RAP_DIBC).